MrCreaper/Dakedo/README.md

 A compiler that runs on anything with some quality of life features

 ## Compiler Options
-Options require a "-" infront of them (exmaple: `./compile -drg` will toggle drg config)
+Options require a "-" infront of them (example: `./compile -drg` will toggle drg config)
 - verify (verifies settings, prob)
 - {mod name} (just adding a mod name will set it as the ModName for the compile)
 - drg (toggles startDRG)